-(iv) a summary of data sources available to demonstrate that the policy can reasonably be developed and actuarially appropriate rates established; and
+(iv) a summary of data sources available to demonstrate that the policy can reasonably be developed and actuarially appropriate rates established; and and actuarially appropriate rates established; and (v) an identification of the risks the proposed policy will cover and an explanation of how the identified risks are insurable under this subtitle.

-- (v) an identification of the risks the proposed policy will cover and an explanation of how the identified risks are insurable under this subtitle. - (D) REVIEW.-
+(D) REVIEW.-

-(i) Experts.-If the requirements of subparagraph (B) and (C) are met, the Board may submit a concept proposal described in subparagraph (C) to not less than 2 independent expert reviewers, whose services are appropriate for the type of concept proposal submitted, to assess the likelihood that the proposed policy being developed will result in a viable and marketable policy, as determined by the Board.
+(i) EXPERTS.-If the requirements of subparagraph (B) and (C) are met, the Board may submit a concept proposal described in subparagraph (C) to not less than 2 independent expert reviewers, whose services are appropriate for the type of concept proposal submitted, to assess the likelihood that the proposed policy being developed will result in a viable and marketable policy, as determined by the Board.